NATIONAL ROOT BEER FLOAT DAY

 Wisner named the new creation, “Black Cow Mountain” but the local children shortened the name to “Black Cow”.

-Since its inception, thousands of root beer floats have been enjoyed around the country each day.
+Since its inception, hundreds of thousands of root beer floats have been enjoyed around the country each day.

 HOW TO OBSERVE #NationalRootBeerFloatDay